The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

 Let $Z_l$ and $W_l$ denote the number of vertices and the number of potential vertices, respectively, at depth $l$.
 The expected value of $Z_l$ and $W_l$ are related to the growth rate of the EWT.
-These are also closely related to the probability of extinction via the following:
+These are also closely related to the probability of extinction via the following claim:

-The proof of \eqref{eq:classprop} is based on a classical property of branching processes that $Z_n$ goes to either $0$ or $\infty$.
-We will revisit this property later on.
+The proof of the claim in \cref{eq:classprop} is based on a classical property of branching processes that $Z_n$ goes to either $0$ or $\infty$.
+We will revisit this property later on in Section~\ref{sec:PropExtRev}.
 For now, we state the following. \begin{theorem} We have

-where, as before, $\bar{F}_{k}(\cdot)$ is the complementary cumulative distribution function of the $Erlang(k)$ distribution. \end{theorem} \begin{proof} The proof is presented in Appendix \ref{appendix:EZ}. \end{proof} A necessary but not a sufficient condition for $\prob(\{\text{extinction}\})$ to be non-zero, is stated in the following corollary. \begin{corollary} If the expected number of the potential neighbors of the root vertex, i.e., $\expect[n_{\root}]$, is smaller than $2$, then the population will eventually go extinct.
-See Section \ref{sec:PropExtRev}. \end{corollary} \begin{proof} If $\expect[n_{\root}] < 2$, then $\expect[Z_l] \leq \expect[W_l] = \expect[n_{\root}]\times \left(\expect[n_{\root}-1]\right)^{l-1} \xrightarrow{l\to\infty} 0$. \end{proof} Theorem \ref{thm:expectedz_l} does not provide an easy way to check whether $\expect[Z_l]$ goes to zero or not.
+where, as before, $\bar{F}_{k}(\cdot)$ is the complementary cumulative distribution function of the $\erlangdist(k)$ distribution. \end{theorem} \begin{proof} The proof is presented in Appendix~\ref{appendix:EZ}. \end{proof} A necessary but not sufficient condition for $\prob(\{\text{extinction}\})$ to be non-zero is stated in the following corollary. \begin{corollary} If the expected number of the potential neighbors of the root vertex, i.e., $\expect[n_{\root}]$, is smaller than $2$, then the population will eventually go extinct. \end{corollary} \begin{proof} If $\expect[n_{\root}] < 2$, then $\expect[Z_l] \leq \expect[W_l] = \expect[n_{\root}]\times \left(\expect[n_{\root}-1]\right)^{l-1} \xrightarrow{l\to\infty} 0$.
+Hence, by \eqref{eq:classprop} we have $\prob(\{\text{extinction}\}) = 1$. \end{proof} Theorem~\ref{thm:expectedz_l} does not provide an easy way to check whether $\expect[Z_l]$ goes to zero or not.
 There is no recursive representation for the quantities provided by the theorem either; however, using the point process perspective leads to a full characterization of the growth rate and provides a necessary and sufficient condition for the probability of extinction to be less than $1$.